skip to main content

 (wireless speeds may vary)

-Internet Premier is a solid choice.
-It can be decently priced for the speed you get and even supplies new customers with a rent-free modem, gateway, or SONU.
+Spectrum Internet Premier is a solid choice.
+It’s decently priced for the speed you get and even supplies new customers with a rent-free modem or gateway.
+It’s more than enough speed for a household of seven people based on my experience with a similar plan (the discontinued Internet Ultra).

 Spectrum keeps your choices simple